smartsheet-samples/csharp-read-write-sheet/readme.md

 ## Setup
-Import the sample data from "Sample Sheet.xlsx" into a new sheet

-Update the App.config file with these two settings:
-* An API access token, obtained from the Smartsheet Account button, under Personal settings
+Update the App.config file with an API access token, obtained from the Smartsheet Account button, under Personal settings
-* The Sheet Id, obtained from sheet properties

 Build and run the application.